Freedom of expression in India: The Debate in the Constituent Assembly

-In the end, the Constituent Assembly voted on the Article and included a "Right to freedom of speech and expression" in the Constitution of India, 1950 with restrictions similar to the ones mentioned in the Draft Constitution, 1948.
+Ultimately, the Constituent Assembly voted on the Article and included the "Right to freedom of speech and expression" in the Constitution of India, 1950, with restrictions similar to those outlined in the Draft Constitution, 1948.

 Constitutional law

 In a landmark judgment of the case Maneka Gandhi v.
 Union of India, the Supreme Court held that the freedom of speech and expression has no geographical limitation and it carries with it the right of a citizen to gather information and to exchange thought with others not only in India but abroad also.

 The constitution of India does not specifically mention the freedom of press.
 Freedom of press is implied from the Article 19(1)(a) of the Constitution.
 Thus the press is subject to the restrictions that are provided under the Article 19(2) of the Constitution.
 Before Independence, there was no constitutional or statutory provision to protect the freedom of press.
 As observed by the Privy Council in Channing Arnold v.
 King Emperor: "The freedom of the journalist is an ordinary part of the freedom of the subject and to whatever length, the subject in general may go, so also may the journalist, but apart from statute his privilege is no other and no higher.
 The range of his assertions, his criticisms or his comments is as wide as, and no wider than that of any other subject".
 The Preamble of the Indian Constitution ensures to all its citizens the liberty of expression.
 Freedom of the press has been included as part of freedom of speech and expression under the Article 19 of the UDHR.
 The heart of the Article 19 says: "Everyone has the right to freedom of opinion and expression, this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers."

 In Romesh Thapar v.
 State of Madras, Patanjali Shastri, Chief Justice observed: "Freedom of speech and of the press lay at the foundation of all democratic organisations, for without free political discussion no public education, so essential for the proper functioning of the process of popular government, is possible."

 The Supreme Court observed in Union of India v.
 Assn. for Democratic Reforms: "Onesided information, disinformation, misinformation and non-information, all equally create an uninformed citizenry which makes democracy a farce.
 Freedom of speech and expression includes right to impart and receive information which includes freedom to hold opinions".

 In Indian Express v.
 Union of India, it has been held that the press plays a very significant role in the democratic machinery.
 The courts have duty to uphold the freedom of press and invalidate all laws and administrative actions that abridge that freedom.
 Freedom of press has three essential elements.
 They are: